 But I hope in this blog, I can show through Mormon and Christian scripture that unity is actually the goal of these traditions.
 I hope to show that hidden in Christian revelation are the keys to understanding the fundamental unity of all global religion, philosophy and people.
 That most theological controversies begin and end in paradox; and in the end people believe what they choose to believe, based on their goals of unity or division, control or acceptance–love or pride.

-SIGNIFICANCE OF OUR LOGO
+SIGNIFICANCE OF MY LOGO

 -The four squares are reminiscent of the old FARMS logo… which used to be awesome, but lost its spark after joining BYU, changing names and becoming overly academic to the point of loosing the original spirit of the organization.